Mattiejordan/Pewlett-Hackard-Analysis/README.md

 * I suggest increasing eligibility for mentorship to a wider range of employees.
 If mentorship eligibility is expanded for employees aged 45 to 60.
 This range can offer a greater force available to train the incoming new hires, as well as be prepared for a longer wave of mentoring years.
-At this expanded range there are *93,756* employees available.
+At this expanded range there are *93,756* employees readily available to assist.